Next event will be at Roundhouse, London on 16th-17th November. Register now for £1199 inc VAT.

 Presentations

-As many of you will know, this year's CyberThreat 24 featured brand new Hackable Badges from Secure Impact, with nine fantastic challenges designed to challenge and inspire participants and provoke some fun head scratching!
+As many of you will know, CyberThreat 24 featured brand new Hackable Badges from Secure Impact, with nine fantastic challenges designed to challenge and inspire participants and provoke some fun head scratching!

-The solutions for challenges one to seven are available via the video walkthrough below.
+The solutions for challenges one to seven are available via the video walkthrough.
 For the final two challenges, Security Engineer and badge challenge author, Nathan Taylor, has written a step-by-step technical blog to help you solve them.
 Enjoy!

 CyberThreat 2023 saw us welcome over 450 people in-person and thousands of cyber security practitioners from across the world online, host many talks, and run an elaborate hackable badge challenge!